Giannota

 Giannota (Γιαννωτά, [ʝano'ta]) is a village and a community of the Elassona municipality.
 Before the 2011 local government reform it was a part of the municipality of Sarantaporo, of which it was a municipal district.
-The 2011 census recorded 261 inhabitants in the village.
 The community of Giannota covers an area of 26.989 km2.

 History

 The settlement is recorded as village and as "Yanota" in the Ottoman Tahrir Defter number 101 dating to 1521.

 Economy

 The population of Giannota is occupied in animal husbandry and agriculture.